UWNetworksLab/satellite/README.md

 # README #

-zmap DNS automates collection of satellite monitoring for the DNS probe.
+This repository automates collection of satellite monitoring probes.
+Currently working on generalizing from DNS to handle more probe types.

 ### What is this repository for? ###

-* Generating zmap dns probe packets
+* Generating zmap-compatible probe packets
 * filtering response to determine functioning hosts
 * Creating reports & uploading / archiving them.